Taxes on Paid Family and Medical Leave (PFML) benefits

 2025 1099-G Tax Forms

-We will mail the form to the address we have on file for you based on what you told us in your application.
+We will mail the form to the address we have on file for you based on the information you provided to the Department.
 In addition, you can download your 1099-G tax form by logging in to your PFML account.
 Learn more about how to download your tax form.

-The 1099-Gs issued by Massachusetts PFML will show:
+The 1099-G forms issued by Massachusetts DFML will show:

 Commonwealth of Massachusetts